 Cities, regions, companies, investors, and CSOs have all committed to issuing green bonds, representing a diversity of issuer and investor types and a wide range of associated investment strategies.
 Green bonds are fixed-income instruments whose proceeds are dedicated to environmental initiatives.
-They offer investors the ability to "buy AAA bonds, take zero project risk, and benefit from ring-fencing (i.e., when a portion of a company's assets or profits are financially separated without necessarily being operated as a separate entity) of the funds for green purposes, as well as the transparency and due diligence provided by the issuer."14 http://www.goldmansachs.com/our-thinking/pages/new-energy-landscape-folder/environmental-finance-innovation-summit-2014/efisummit-report.pdf15 Developed countries mobilized US \$61.8 billion of public and private climate finance in 2014, according to the OECD.
-(Economic
+They offer investors the ability to "buy AAA bonds, take zero project risk, and benefit from ring-fencing (i.e., when a portion of a company's assets or profits are financially separated without necessarily being operated as a separate entity) of the funds for green purposes, as well as the transparency and due diligence provided by the issuer."

-Green bonds issuance commitments on NAZCA are worth \$46.8 billion - an amount equivalent to 75 percent of global climate finance flows in 2014.15 This \$46.8 billion total includes green bonds issued for climate-related projects, such as renewable energy, low carbon transport, building energy efficiency and sustainable water management projects.
+Green bonds issuance commitments on NAZCA are worth \$46.8 billion - an amount equivalent to 75 percent of global climate finance flows in 2014.
+This \$46.8 billion total includes green bonds issued for climate-related projects, such as renewable energy, low carbon transport, summit-report.pdf building energy efficiency and sustainable water management projects.
 Investment in purchasing green bonds is excluded from this figure to avoid double-counting.